 Emergency Management

-When disaster strikes, be the first on the ground.
-Learn how to asses risk, mitigate those risks, organize aid groups and first-responders, acquire resources and open clear channels of communication with Findlay's Environment, Health, Safety and Sustainability degree.
-With a focus in Emergency Management, you can help make a difference and keep people safe during hurricanes, forest fires, other natural disasters and man-made disasters.
+When disaster strikes, emergency management leaders are the first on the ground assessing risk, mitigating those risks, organizing aid groups and first responders, acquiring resources and opening clear channels of communication.
+They make a difference in times of tragedy and keep people safe during hurricanes, forest fires, other natural disasters, and man-made disasters.

 What These Jobs Do: